United Nations Decade for Women: Copenhagen, Denmark, 1980

 Controversially, delegates from a variety of colonized countries elaborated on subjects regarding the domination of the countries they represented by countries such as the United States and the United Kingdom.
-They condemned the international actions and rulings in favor of colonialism, racism, apartheid, hegemonism, and Zionism.
+They condemned the international actions and rulings in favour of colonialism, racism, apartheid, hegemonism, and Zionism.
 When the representatives demanded an elaboration on the texts regarding the opposition and protect of women from the effects of these issues, dozens of the governments of world powers opposed and abstained.

 In response, a "Programme of Action" was produced to promote women's ownership and control of property and inheritance, child custody, and loss of nationality.
 In addition, delegates at the Conference spoke out against stereotyped attitudes towards women.
 It was adopted with a vote of 94 to 4.
 The four countries opposed were Australia, Canada, Israel, and the United States.
 The US and Canada criticized the Plan, saying that it went beyond the scope of issues they considered to be pertinent to women, as there was a focus on political disputes.
 It has since been determined by the UN that countries in conflict are especially harmful to women in the regions.

 In the end, the conference adopted 45 resolutions on matters on the role of women in development, health, education, employment, and more.
 The Holy See, of the Catholic Church, was opposed to the texts that included family planning as a human right.

-Nairobi, Kenya 1985
+Nairobi, Kenya, 1985

 This conference was gathered to celebrate the accomplishments of the decade, but also to establish an agenda that would continue the efforts of the issues facing women beyond 1985.
 A document titled "The Nairobi Forward-Looking Strategies for the Advancement of Women" was created.
-In 1995, a conference was held in Beijing, China to accelerate the implementation of the initiatives outlined in the document.
+In 1995, a conference was held in Beijing, China. to accelerate the implementation of the initiatives outlined in the document.

 In drafting the Forward Looking Strategies document, representatives and supporters of Palestine wanted to add Zionism as a form of oppression to be condemned alongside of neo-colonialism, the arms race, and more.
 After a three-hour diplomatic lobbying, all parties decided to use the broader terms of "racism and racial discrimination".

 At the event, over 160 groups attended the forum of Non-Governmental Organizations and sponsored over 2000 workshops.
 Women headed 106 of the 160 delegations from as many countries.
 More than 4000 women came to Kenya during the 2.5 weeks of meetings.

-Because of this conference, the UN made the UNIFEM an autonomous organization with the UN Development Program.
+Because of this conference, the UN made the UNIFEM an autonomous organization with the UN Development Programme.